 How to Make Drop Sugar Cookies

 You only need 8 ingredients: flour, baking powder, salt, vanilla extract, butter, egg, sugar, and sprinkles.
 That’s it!
 For extra flavor, feel free to add a splash of almond extract.

 Preparing the cookie dough is easy.
 Whisk dry ingredients in one bowl and beat wet ingredients in another.
 Combine everything together.
 Sugar cookies get all of their flavor from butter and vanilla extract, so make sure you’re following the recipe closely.
 Proper room temperature butter is imperative.

 Chilling the cookie dough is another non-negotiable.
 These drop sugar cookies are very buttery and the colder the cookie dough, the less they’ll over-spread.
 The cookie dough can get a little hard after 2 hours in the refrigerator, so I recommend rolling the dough into balls before chilling.
-Here are more tips to prevent cookies from over-spreading.
+Here are more tips on how to prevent cookies from spreading.

 - Easily Double the Recipe: This recipe yields about 20 medium cookies.
 You can double the recipe if you need a larger batch for a birthday party, bake sale, or other event.

 - Extra Sprinkles: We’re definitely testing the limits on “how many sprinkles is too many sprinkles?” here.
 You can skip the sprinkles or load them up like I do.
 I also like to dip the tops of the cookie dough balls into sprinkles before chilling/baking.

 These drop sugar cookies will be a new staple in your cookie rotation, right next to your chocolate chip cookies!
 If you’re looking to use your cookie cutters, try my best sugar cookies instead.